-The word ‘epigenetics’ is everywhere these days, from academic journals and popular science articles to ads touting miracle cures...but what exactly is epigenetics, why is it so important and what affect can it have on family building?
+The word "epigenetics" is everywhere these days, from academic journals and popular science articles to ads touting miracle cures.
+But what exactly is epigenetics, why is it so important, and what effect can it have on family building?

 Epigenetics is one of the hottest fields in the life sciences.
-It’s a phenomenon with wide-ranging, powerful effects on many aspects of biology, and enormous potential in human medicine.
-As such, its ability to fill in some of the gaps in our scientific knowledge is mentioned everywhere from academic journals to the mainstream media to some of the less scientifically rigorous corners of the Internet.
+It’s a phenomenon with wide-ranging, powerful effects on many aspects of biology, and has enormous potential in human medicine.
+Its ability to fill in some of the gaps in our scientific knowledge is mentioned everywhere1 from academic journals to the mainstream media to some of the less scientifically rigorous corners of the Internet.

 Our DNA is not as fixed as you may think.
 While your DNA is set at birth and does not change (unless mutated), your epigenome is more fluid and affects the way your DNA is expressed.

-At Reproductive Medicine Associates of CT, we are very focused on preconception health because research shows that increased chances for pregnancy and healthy conception are associated with healthy lifestyle choices.
-But what many don’t realize is that research is also showing that your health and lifestyle decisions preconception can negatively or positively affect not just your overall health, but potentially the health of an embryo and the life of a child.
+At Reproductive Medicine Associates of Connecticut, we are very focused on preconception health because research shows increased likelihood of pregnancy and healthy conception are associated with healthy lifestyle choices.
+But what many don’t realize is that research is also showing how your health and lifestyle decisions before conception can negatively or positively affect not just your overall health, but potentially the health of an embryo and the life of a child.

 "The greatest expression of epigenetics is the effect a pregnant woman can have on her unborn child."

 In fact, perhaps the greatest expression of epigenetics is the effect a pregnant woman can have on her unborn child.
-In a recent talk by a Stamford Hospital GYN Oncologist who also has a Master’s degree in Integrative Medicine, the physician discussed how lifestyle choices affect cancer rates and cancer outcomes in women and could be decreased dramatically if we all ate better, achieved a healthy weight, and controlled our stress.
+In a recent talk by a Stamford Hospital GYN Oncologist with a Master’s degree in Integrative Medicine, the physician discussed how lifestyle choices affect cancer rates and suggested cancer outcomes in women and could be decreased dramatically if we all ate better, achieved a healthy weight, and controlled our stress.

-1 Epigenetics 101: a beginner’s guide to explain everything, The Guardian: Science, Occum's Corner↩
+1 Epigenetics 101: a beginner’s guide to explaining everything, The Guardian: Science, Occum's Corner↩